Callings and Commandments

 CHARLIE: I’m just saying—

-CHARLIE: So you never wanted to be a farmer?
+CHARLIE: But, you never wanted to be a farmer?

 DAVISON: Hell, no!